nachxo85/marketing-ia/README.md

-# IA on Digital Marketing on SPA clients
+# IA on Digital Marketing on retail clients
 This is the TFM for Kschool Master degree in Data science and it's based on Retail marketing with IA.

 ## Objective